-- \blacktriangleright Mixture of Tobacco @ 600g+ Gamma-cyhalothrin @ 100ml or - ➤ Tobacco @ 600g+Neem @ 600g+ Gamma-cyhalothrin @ 100ml was sprayed for the control of PBW (Karar, et al., 2021).
+- \blacktriangleright Mixture of Tobacco (a) 600g+ Gamma-cyhalothrin @ 100ml or - \blacktriangleright Tobacco (a) 600g+Neem (a) 600g+ Gamma-cyhalothrin @ 100ml was sprayed for the control of PBW (Karar, et al., 2021).

 Whitefly: This insect has become one of the major pests of cotton.
 It causes damage to cotton plants in two ways i.e. by sucking the cell sap and by excreting honey dew on which sooty mould grows which affects the photosynthetic activity badly and reduces the yield.
 Whereas, indirect damage is the lint contamination with honeydew and associated fungi occur during heavy infestations after the boll Excessive/regular opening. usage of pyrethroids against PBW plays an impotent role in the outbreak of whitefly.